seL4/docs/FrequentlyAskedQuestions.md

 That being said, we are currently working on and should be able to release soon:

-- Arm virtualisation support, on the Arndale and Odroid
+- ARM virtualisation support, on the Arndale and Odroid
 - A port to the Odroid XU3
 - WCET guarantees for the current kernel
 - An SMP version of seL4